Chances are, you’re familiar with AARP and its membership-based benefits for seniors.

 - No exam coverage: Whether you hate needles or your health might hinder you from getting coverage, you can find no exam coverage with a simplified application from AARP.

 Though there are advantages to working with AARP, the organization’s life insurance policies come with some downsides.

 Keep the following in mind as you consider AARP:

 - Limited market: If you aren’t 50 or older, you won’t be able to benefit from AARP membership, and consequently, its life insurance policies.

 - Limited policies: If you’re looking for expansive coverage, you won’t find it here.
 AARP’s term policies max out at $100,000, with even lower face values for permanent policies.

 - Cost: AARP’s life insurance policies are not competitively priced.
 You’re highly likely to find lower rates (and higher amounts of coverage) elsewhere.

 Are AARP Life Insurance Plans Worth Buying?

-New York Life and AARP have excellent brand names which millions of people recognize, but the policy benefits and prices aren’t comparable to other companies within the market.
+New York Life and AARP have excellent brand names which millions of people recognize, but the policy benefits and prices aren’t really comparable to other leading companies within the market.